Playtime with your baby: Learning and growing in the first year

 - Pieces of brightly coloured and textured fabric (terry cloth, silk, fake fur)

-- A play arch where baby can lie on his back and bat or kick at toys hanging above
+- A play arch where baby can lie on her back and bat or kick at toys hanging above

 From 6 to 12 months